Meetha22003992/command-line-arguments-to-count-word/README.md

 ## ALGORITHM:
 1.Import sys module to use command line arguments

-2. Use the open() by getting the file name with sys.argv[1] which means the first index of the given argument
+2.Use the open() by getting the file name with sys.argv[1] which means the first index of the given argument

-3. Iterate the content of the file using for loop
+3.Iterate the content of the file using for loop

-4. Split the contents into each line using split() function
+4.Split the contents into each line using split() function

-5. Iterate the list of the line and increment the value of variable each time
+5.Iterate the list of the line and increment the value of variable each time

-6. Run the program by giving the file name on thr terminal
+6.Run the program by giving the file name on thr terminal

 ## PROGRAM:
 ```